PelagicCreatures/sargasso/README.md

 	someMethod() {

-		// define some code to run in the worker
+		/*
+			myWorker can be inline code or the url of a worker script to download */

-		let mycode = `onmessage = function (e) {
+		let myWorker = `onmessage = function (e) {
-			const baseNumber = e.data
+			const baseNumber = e.data.power
 			let result = 0
 			for (var i = Math.pow(baseNumber, 7); i >= 0; i--) {
 				result += Math.atan(i) * Math.tan(i)
 			};
-			postMessage('Done doing pointless math: ' + result)
+			postMessage({ uid: e.data.uid, result: 'Done doing pointless math: ' + result })
 		}`

-		// create the worker to be managed by sargasso and give it an id this.workerStart('myworkId', mycode)
+		// create the worker to be managed by sargasso and give it an id this.workerStart('myworkId', myWorker)

+		let data = { power: 12 }
-		// make the worker do work
+		this.workerPostMessage('myworkId', data) // send message to the worker }
-		this.workerPost('myworkId', 12)
-	}

-	// listen for worker events
+	// listen for worker result
 	workerOnMessage (id, e) {
 		if (id === 'myworkId') {
 			const frame = () => {